bamboounderwear/branddesignsystem/README.md

 - Edit the token values in `public/brand-tokens.css` under the `/* BDS TOKENS */` section.
 - All pages and layouts will inherit the new styling automatically.
+- If you want to hard-set Bootstrap SCSS variables (instead of runtime CSS variables), uncomment the relevant lines in `src/styles/bootstrap.scss` and rebuild.

 Note:
 - The Worker shell does not include any navbar or `.container` wrappers.